 One of the most common ways that police give speeding tickets is with a radar gun.
 A radar detector will give you advanced warning so you can slow down before he clocks you.
 They will pay for themselves many times over.
 Avoid cheapy detectors though.
 They give very limited range and tons of false alerts so they’ll generally be more annoying than helpful.
-For my recommendation on good radar detectors, see my radar detector buyer’s guide.
+For my recommendation on good radar detectors, see my best radar detector buyer’s guide.

 4. Install a good laser jammer.